About Surrogacy

 DID YOU KNOW?

-Surrogacy is often one of the quickest family-building options with match times averaging between 30-90 days.
+Surrogacy is often one of the quickest family-building options, with match times averaging between 1 - 4 months.

 However, simply deciding to move from infertility to surrogacy is a big step.
 After spending many years and a lot of money trying to become pregnant to no avail, some intended parents may see surrogacy as a failure in a way.